Si vis pacem, para bellum Home | Articles | About | Contact | Forum | Wednesday, February 22, 2012

 Blocking Dropbox

-I chose to block the entire /24 which was allocated to Dropbox.
+I chose to block the entire drobox network IP allocation listed in ARIN.
 I wasn't sure which IP/IPs they were using for the application to phone home, or if they had any type of load balancing in place.
-By blocking the entire /24 (208.43.202.0), anyone on the corporate network would be unable to sync files within the dropbox application and also be unable to reach the Dropbox website.
-You could allow users to hit the dropbox website by specifying a separate policy for HTTP to 208.43.202.50.
+By blocking all IPv4 ranges (at the current time of this article - 199.47.216.0/22 108.160.160.0/20 205.189.0.0/24) anyone on the corporate network would be unable to sync files within the dropbox application and also be unable to reach the Dropbox website.
+You could allow users to reach the dropbox website by specifying a separate policy for port 80 on the website IP only.
 That would allow users to pull up the website and nothing more as Dropbox requires HTTPS to operate and will not work with HTTP alone.

 Click to Enlarge